adegani/libsonofy/README.md

 # libsonofy
-A collection of text sonification facilities in C
+A collection of raw data sonification facilities in C